 The Experiences of Peter: His Knowledge of Chastisement and Judgment

 When he was being chastised by God, Peter prayed, “O God!
 My flesh is disobedient, and You chastise me and judge me.
 I rejoice in Your chastisement and judgment, and even if You do not want me, in Your judgment I behold Your holy and righteous disposition.
 When You judge me, so that others may behold Your righteous disposition in Your judgment, I feel content.
 I only wish that Your disposition may be shown forth so that Your righteous disposition may be seen by all creatures, and that I can love You more purely through Your judgment and attain the likeness of one who is righteous.
 This judgment of Yours is good, for such is Your gracious will.
 I know that there is still much in me that is rebellious, and that I am still not fit to come before You.
-I wish for You to judge me even more, whether through a hostile environment or great tribulations; no matter how You judge me, to me it is precious.
+I wish for You to judge me even more, whether through a hostile environment or great tribulations; no matter what You do, to me it is precious.
 Your love is so profound, and I am willing to lay myself at Your mercy without the slightest complaint.”
 This is Peter’s knowledge after he experienced the work of God, and is also a testimony to his love of God.
 Today, you have already been conquered—but how is this conquest expressed in you?
 Some people say, “My conquest is the supreme grace and exaltation of God.
 Only now do I realize that the life of man is hollow and without significance.
 Man spends his life rushing about, producing and raising generation after generation of children, and is ultimately left with nothing.
 Today, only after being conquered by God have I seen that there is no value to living in this way; it really is a meaningless life.
 I may as well die and be done with it!”
 Can such people who have been conquered be gained by God?
 Can they become specimens and models?
 Such people are a lesson in passiveness, they have no aspirations, and do not strive to improve themselves!
 Even though they count as having been conquered, such passive people are incapable of being made perfect.
 At the near end of his life, after he had been made perfect, Peter said, “O God!
 If I were to live a few more years, I would wish to achieve a purer and deeper love of You.”
 When he was about to be nailed to the cross, in his heart he prayed, “O God!
 Your time has now arrived, the time You prepared for me has arrived.
 I must be crucified for You, I must bear this testimony to You, and I hope that my love can satisfy Your requirements, and that it can become purer.
 Today, to be able to die for You, and be nailed to the cross for You, is comforting and reassuring to me, for nothing is more gratifying to me than to be able to be crucified for You and satisfy Your wishes, and to be able to give myself to You, to offer up my life to You.
 O God!
 You are so lovely!
 Were You to allow me to live, I would be even more willing to love You.
 As long as I am alive, I will love You.
 I wish to love You more deeply.
 You judge me, and chastise me, and try me because I am not righteous, because I have sinned.
 And Your righteous disposition becomes more apparent to me.
 This is a blessing to me, for I am able to love You more deeply, and I am willing to love You in this way even if You do not love me.
 I am willing to behold Your righteous disposition, for this makes me more able to live out a life of meaning.
 I feel that my life now is more meaningful, for I am crucified for Your sake, and it is meaningful to die for You.
 Yet still I do not feel satisfied, for I know too little of You, I know that I cannot completely fulfill Your wishes, and have repaid You too little.
 In my life, I have been incapable of returning my entirety to You; I am far from that.
 As I look back at this moment, I feel so indebted to You, and I have but this moment to make up for all of my mistakes and all the love that I have not repaid You.”

 Man must pursue to live out a life of meaning, and should not be satisfied with his current circumstances.
 To live out the image of Peter, he must possess the knowledge and experiences of Peter.
 Man must pursue things that are higher and more profound.
 He must pursue a deeper, purer love of God, and a life that has value and meaning.
 Only this is life; only then will man be the same as Peter.
 You must focus on being proactive toward your entry on the positive side, and must not submissively allow yourself to backslide for the sake of momentary ease while ignoring more profound, more specific, and more practical truths.
 Your love must be practical, and you must find ways to free yourself from this depraved, carefree life that is no different from an animal’s.
 You must live out a life of meaning, a life of value, and you must not fool yourself, or treat your life like a toy to be played with.
 For everyone who aspires to love God, there are no unobtainable truths, and no justice for which they cannot stand firm.
 How should you live your life?
 How should you love God, and use this love to satisfy His desire?
 There is no greater matter in your life.
 Above all, you must have such aspirations and perseverance, and should not be like those spineless weaklings.
 You must learn how to experience a meaningful life, and experience meaningful truths, and should not treat yourself perfunctorily in that way.
 Without you realizing it, your life will pass you by; and after that, will you have another opportunity to love God?
 Can man love God after he is dead?
 You must have the same aspirations and conscience as Peter; your life must be meaningful, and you must not play games with yourself.
 As a human being, and as a person who pursues God, you must be able to carefully consider how you treat your life, how you should offer yourself to God, how you should have a more meaningful faith in God, and how, since you love God, you should love Him in a way that is more pure, more beautiful, and more good.
 Today, you cannot only be content with how you are conquered, but must also consider the path that you will walk in the future.
 You must have aspirations and the courage to be made perfect, and should not always think yourself incapable.
 Does the truth have favorites?
 Can the truth deliberately oppose people?
 If you pursue the truth, can it overwhelm you?
 If you stand firm for justice, will it knock you down?
 If it is truly your aspiration to pursue life, can life elude you?
 If you are without the truth, that is not because the truth ignores you, but because you stay away from the truth; if you cannot stand fast for justice, that is not because there is something wrong with justice, but because you believe it is out of line with the facts; if you have not gained life after pursuing it for many years, that is not because life has no conscience toward you, but because you have no conscience toward life, and have driven away life; if you live in the light, and have been incapable of gaining the light, that is not because it is impossible for the light to shine upon you, but because you have not paid any attention to the existence of the light, and so the light has quietly departed from you.
 If you do not pursue, then it can only be said that you are worthless trash, and have no courage in your life, and do not have the spirit to resist the forces of darkness.
 You are too weak!
 You are unable to escape the forces of Satan that lay siege to you, and are only willing to lead this kind of safe and secure life and die in ignorance.
 What you should achieve is your pursuit of being conquered; this is your bounden duty.
 If you are content to be conquered, then you drive out the existence of the light.
 You must suffer hardship for the truth, you must give yourself to the truth, you must endure humiliation for the truth, and to gain more of the truth you must undergo more suffering.
 This is what you should do.
 You must not throw away the truth for the sake of a peaceful family life, and you must not lose your life’s dignity and integrity for the sake of momentary enjoyment.
 You should pursue all that is beautiful and good, and should pursue a path in life that is more meaningful.
 If you lead such a vulgar life, and do not pursue any objectives, do you not waste your life?
 What can you gain from such a life?
 You should forsake all enjoyments of the flesh for the sake of one truth, and should not throw away all truths for the sake of a little enjoyment.
 People like this have no integrity or dignity; there is no meaning to their existence!